 Privacy & Legal

-Code.org relies on educators to help achieve its mission of making computer science available to every student in every school.
-Whether we are working with teachers directly or with the facilitators and Regional Partners who help bring professional learning to teachers, we commit to upholding the following set of values in our interactions, the design of our professional learning workshops, and our supports.
+Code.org relies on educators to help achieve its mission of making high-quality, equitable computer science education available to every student in every school.
+Whether we are working with teachers directly or with the facilitators and Regional Partners who help bring professional learning to teachers, we commit to upholding the following set of values in our interactions, the design of our professional learning experiences, and support for our stakeholders.

-The educators we work with are dedicated professionals and we view them as collaborators.
+We view the educators we work with as dedicated professionals and valued collaborators.
 They best know their classrooms, schools, and districts, and bring valuable experiences and expertise to the professional learning environment.
-We design our programs to allow participants to share and learn from one another’s experiences, and we seek to encourage and empower them to make the right decisions for their classrooms and communities.
+We design our programs to allow participants to share and learn from one another’s experiences, and we seek to encourage them to recognize their agency to make the right decisions for their classrooms and communities.
 As such, we position our facilitators to be guides and connectors rather than the sole source of knowledge.

-We value our professional learning experiences being approachable on multiple levels.
-Barriers to implementing and receiving support on the course should be low, both financially and in terms of ease of use.
+We believe our professional learning experiences should be approachable on multiple levels.
+Barriers to implementing and receiving support for the course should be low, both financially and in terms of ease of use.
 Our professional learning experiences are designed for educators with minimal or no background in computer science, and provide a safe space to discuss, discover, and practice.
 As educators prepare and teach the course throughout the year, our program provides support at relevant moments.
 Through the curriculum itself as well as the materials made available to facilitators for workshops, we value robust and detailed guidance that can be used at the educator’s discretion.

 We believe professional learning should be much more than a passive, transactional experience where educators come to learn about a particular course.
 We dedicate time and space within our professional learning experiences for relationships to develop and thrive among participants.
 While educators entering our core program will only attend workshops for a fixed period of time, we actively encourage connections with other educators in their community that will continue far beyond the workshop.
-The local Code.org Regional Partner in partnership with their facilitators serve as critical hub and supporter of this community.
+The local Code.org Regional Partners in partnership with their facilitators serve as critical hubs and supporters of this community.

-Educators offering computer science courses to students is at the heart of our mission, but the infrastructure to ensure scalable and sustainable change to the education system takes a village to support.
+At the heart of our mission is educators offering computer science courses to students, but the infrastructure to ensure scalable and sustainable change to the education system requires the support of an entire community.
 We value and provide leadership opportunities for educators to take their expertise beyond the classroom.
 This includes working with peers in a facilitator role, offering advice to fellow educators on our online forums, and engaging on advocacy initiatives.

-We are committed to listening to and learning from the teachers, facilitators, and Regional Partners we work with who work tirelessly to bring the opportunity of computer science to students.
+We are committed to listening to and learning from teachers, facilitators, and Regional Partners who work tirelessly to bring the opportunity of computer science to students.
 We respond quickly to concerns and value frequent and transparent communication.

 When we design experiences and supports for teachers and facilitators, we draw from a variety of adult learning strategies as well as best practices for overall great service and partnership.

 Participants expect to gain relevant and actionable strategies, insights, and connections when they are taking time from their busy lives to engage in our Professional Learning Program.
-Recognizing this, we structure our first in-person workshops around letting teachers gain exposure to and comfort with the materials they will encounter early in the curriculum, and helping them create a concrete implementation plan that works for the realities of their classroom and school.
+We therefore structure the initial workshops in a series around letting teachers gain exposure to and comfort with the materials they will encounter early in the curriculum, and helping them create a concrete implementation plan that works for the realities of their classroom and school.
 For the courses that offer follow-up workshops, the timing of these workshops is thoughtfully calculated with the school calendar and curriculum pacing recommendations to offer just-in-time support.
-These follow-on workshops are then even further customized, as teachers are invited to share with facilitators and Regional Partners where they are in the curriculum before each subsequent meeting.

 Many of our educators take a huge leap of faith to learn and teach a new subject.
-So whether they passively read updates via our regular newsletters, actively explore resources and share insights on the forum, or receive dedicated one-on-one email support within 24 hours, we want to make sure that we do everything we can to support them as they bring computer science to their students.
-For facilitators, the channels of support also include weekly office hours, quarterly calls to review workshop agendas, and real-time chat.
+So whether they passively read updates via our regular newsletters, actively explore resources and share insights on the forum, or receive prompt one-on-one email support, we want to make sure that we do everything we can to support them as they bring computer science to their students.
+For facilitators, the channels of support also include access to one-on-one coaching and monthly community chats focused on learning and growing facilitation skills.
 We frequently survey the groups we work with to get the most up-to-date insights and feedback on how we can do better, and are committed to improving our support system to better meet needs.